-Master of Science Nursing (quarter hour program) Status Credits to be completed Per credit hour Total Estimated Tuition for the program Full Time 54 \$480 \$25,920.00

-• Textbooks \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
-If you wish to permanently own your textbooks, you may purchase them from ECPI

-University's bookstore, or any other retailer you choose

-• Technology Fee \$240 Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses.
+Master of Science Nursing (quarter hour program) Total Estimated Status Credits to be completed Per credit hour Tuition for the program Full Time 54 \$480 \$25,920.00 Textbooks \$0 When required, use of textbooks and electronic textbooks for the time needed to complete your courses is provided at no cost.
+If you wish to permanently own your textbooks, you may purchase them from ECPI University's bookstore, or any other retailer you choose Technology Fee \$240 Includes use of mobile computing de and other technology equipment necessary 0 urance, learning l platforms, technology support,

-OTHER FEES Master of Science Nursing program

-Application Fee \$50 Non-refundable, one-time charge

-• Transcript Fee, per copy \$10 for urgent handling and \$5 for normal processing

-Certification Fee \$15 per certification (limit two)

-• Credit Reinstatement Fee \$166.67/credit

-Preparatory/Foundational Course(s) \$250 per credit, after review by Graduate Admissions.
-A student may be required to take one or more foundational courses
+OTHER FEES Master of Science Nursing p rogram Application Fee \$50 Non-refundable, one-time charge Transcript Fee, per copy \$10 for urgent handling and \$5 for normal processing Certification Fee \$15 per certification (limit two) Credit Reinstatement Fee \$166.67/credit • Preparatory/Foundational Course(s) \$250 per credit, after review by Graduate Admissions.
+A student may be required to take one or more foundational courses Master's Preparatory course(s) are hilled a at the undergraduate Technology Fee rate

-• Master's Preparatory course(s) are billed at the undergraduate Technology Fee rate.
+Master's Preparatory course(s) are billed at the undergraduate Technology Fee rate.

-&lt;sup>1 All students attend ECPI on a full time basis, unless an exception is approved by a campus official.
+All students attend ECPI on a full time basis, unless an exception is approved by a campus official.

-&lt;sup>2 As a result of ECPI University's GREEN commitment and to provide the best value in education resources, ECPI University has implemented textbook recycling and extensive use of electronic textbooks.
+As a result of ECPI University's GREEN commitment and to provide the best value in education resources, ECPI University has implemented textbook recycling and extensive use of electronic textbooks.
 Arrangements have been made with publisher to access their content at heavily discounted rates and make it available to you at the start of each term.
 You will have extended access to core course textbooks.
 A STUDENT MAY OPT OUT AND ACQUIRE TEXTBOOKS ON THEIR OWN.
 If you prefer to own your textbook, they are available for purchase from the ECPI University bookstore, or other retailers.
 Federal regulations require that you be allowed to acquire books and supplies from other sources.
 Please notify the financial assistance department if you wish to acquire your own textbooks, and your account will be credited \$50/semester.
 You will be responsible for obtaining all required textbooks.

-&lt;sup>3 Most courses have online resources available, and many courses utilize mobile computing devices such as tablets and notebook PCs.
+Most courses have online resources available, and many courses utilize mobile computing devices such as tablets and notebook PCs.
 If a mobile device is unintentionally damaged and not lost/stolen, it may be repaired one time while enrolled at ECPI University without additional charge.
 Additional incidents or loss will incur actual repair or replacement cost.
 Students will be charged for any resources not returned within two weeks of when a return is required and this fee will be pro-rated for persons scheduled for only a portion of a semester.